ArtBi/github-actions-selenide-allure/README.md

 - [x] Add GitHub Action
 - [x] Add generation Allure Report as GitHub Page
+- [x] Add parallel execution of test
 - [ ] Add Jira integrations:
   - [ ] Add Jira TestCase links for each test
   - [ ] Add the possibility of setting statuses for each test in the JIRA test suite